openhab/openhab-addons/bundles/org.openhab.binding.electroluxappliance/README.md

-# Electrolux Appliances Binding
+# Electrolux Appliance Binding

-This is an openHAB binding for Electrolux Appliances.
+This is a binding for Electrolux appliances.

 ## Supported Things